Pandaura/PTS-Team/README.md

 ![](https://github.com/Pandaura/PTS-Team/blob/master/pandaura.gif)

+THIS KINDA EXPLODED SOMEWHAT SO EXPECT TO SEE SOME CHANGES SOON!
+BARE WITH ME!

 This is a fork of PTS/MHA called Pandaura.
 Thank you to all who contributed to the previous projects.
 No features are really added to MHA anymore as it is in maintenance mode so I will be making some ammendments here.
-This will be tackled in waves meaning I'll hit each section head on with the odd ripple here and there.
+Pandaura utilizes Ansible and Docker to streamline your media server while deploying multiple tools for your server operations.

 My personal opinion.
-PTS/MHA did well and still are.
-Whilst PG was more of a rename and grab project.
+PTS/MHA did well and still are providing excellend support.
+Whilst PG was more of a rename and grab project with an awesome community in which we can't deny the time and effort that was put into the project.
 The remnants meant things were, for lack of a better word, bashed together which left untidy and unfinished menu systems with grammar and spelling that will make your eyes bleed.
 I'm here to tidy this up, improve on the messy (only in some places) code and just make this the tool that it should have been.
 Previous projects had the potential to just be burned but you have nothing to worry about here.
 This is a safer/faster/more reliable project but we all have different tastes....enjoy.

 I'll be listing a few of the annoyances below...

-The menu doesn't even go back when you're in a sub menu half the time...you are either left hanging or you go straight back to the beginning either way this is really lazy
+The menu doesn't even go back when you're in a sub menu half the time...you are either left hanging or you go straight back to the beginning either way this is really frustrating

 Most menu sub systems again wouldn't even 'clear' leaving your terminal messy

-Just an example of horrendous grammar and spelling

 Current section being worked on -